Mayank-Mehta/AWS-CSA-Associate/StorageServices.md

 ## Storage Gateway
 * Software applicance that creates gateway on customers location
+* Its virtual machine image that you download and install on local network and activate to connect with AWS client
 * Three types of Gateway
-	* File Based gateway
+	* File Based gateway - NFS - interface to S3 bucket
-	* Volume Based Gateway
+	* Volume Based Gateway - Internet SCSI protocol
-	* Tape Gateway
+	* Tape Based Gateway: backups on AWS cloud directly